ivalx1s/swift-mainactor_isolation_in_protocol/README.md

 Here, **only** the `performUpdate(with:)` requirement (and anything else explicitly required by `MainActorIsolated`) runs in a main-actor context.
 Other parts of `Store` remain unrestricted.
 This can be useful if you’re shadowing or extending the class with a protocol, letting you keep certain functionality non-isolated while respecting `MainActor` constraints for UI-critical actions.

 > **Note:** This approach demands caution if you accidentally rely on main-thread access for properties or methods that aren’t explicitly covered by the protocol. **Make sure you truly want partial isolation**.

+It's important to understand that when implementing protocol conformance in a class extension, the entire class does not inherit the isolation defined in the protocol.
+This can be counterintuitive, especially given Swift's common practice of implementing protocols in type extensions.
+If you follow this approach without a deep understanding of actor isolation mechanics, you might find yourself in a situation where you expect the class to be isolated, but it remains fully accessible across threads.

+This is a logical behavior of the language, as an extension by definition cannot (and should not) alter the isolation of the entity it extends.
+However, it's a nuanced detail that developers should carefully consider when designing the concurrency architecture of their Swift code.

 ---